Brakatuta/Track-Me-Buddy/README.md

 - **Leave at** — calculates your target leave time based on goal, pause and daily credit
 - **Overtime indicator** — shows current OT with correct ±sign in the Leave tile, colour-coded green/red
 - **AutoOvertime Planner** — plan how to work down your balance over N days with arrive/leave times per day
-- **Mitarbeiterjournal** — fetch and display your full monthly time-tracking journal in a scrollable table, with a refresh button
+- **User Journal** — fetch and display your full monthly time-tracking journal in a scrollable table, with a refresh button (NovaTime-only feature)
 - **Business Trip** tracking (Dienstgang)
 - **System tray** integration with context menu
 - **Desktop notifications** for goal reached, pause complete and upcoming mandatory break — can be disabled per session